 - Southern California:

-The Los Angeles metropolitan area and its surrounding counties provide a rich urban environment within which to study real estate development.
-In this world-class hub of real estate innovation and activity, MRED students study an exceptionally wide range of projects – learning equally from failures as well as successes.
+The Los Angeles metropolitan area and its surrounding counties provide a rich urban environment within which to study real estate.
+In this world-class hub of real estate innovation and activity, MRED students study an exceptionally wide range of projects, learning equally from failures as well as successes.

 - International Focus:

-Recognizing the increasingly global nature of real estate development, the School is dedicated to preparing professionals to be effective practitioners throughout the world through the international study tour.
-Study tour courses include a 10-day professional-level overseas visit, and have focused on Sydney, Hong Kong, and Dortmund/Berlin in recent years.
-Students meet with leading developers, government officials, prominent business people, and consultants actively involved in the development community of the international site, thereby enhancing their global perspective and network while gaining valuable practical experience in the field.
+Recognizing the increasingly global nature of real estate, the School is dedicated to preparing our students to be effective practitioners throughout the world through the international study tour class.
+MRED students can travel on a 10-day professional-level overseas visit, which most recently have focused on Asian markets such as Hong Kong and Seoul.
+Students meet with notable developers, government officials, and prominent business leaders actively involved in the real estate community of the international setting, thereby enhancing their global perspective and network while gaining valuable practical exposure in the field.